 Following her retirement in 2004, from 2004-05, Rhonda was the Program Coordinator for the Office of Minority Health for the Anne Arundel County Department of Health-supervising and ensuring that the health messages were disseminated within the African-American, the Latino, and the Asian communities.
-She currently is a School and Community Outreach Specialist for Anne Arundel County Public Schools and has been since January 2006.
+She currently is a School-Community Liaison Specialist for Anne Arundel County Public Schools and has been since January 2006.
 For over 30 years, Rhonda has been extremely active and involved in the Parole/Annapolis/Anne Arundel County/State of Maryland community-serving on numerous and various boards, commissions, and committees on a multitude of civic and govern mental levels.

 Rhonda also is a friend of St. Philip's Episcopal Church in Annapolis and has been for many years.
 Rhonda has been an elected public official since November 2009, serving as the representative from Ward 3 on the Annapolis Democratic Central Committee.

-Rhonda and her husband Marvin have been married for over 33 years.
+Rhonda and her husband Marvin have been married for over 41 years.
 They have 2 adult children-Marvin, Jr. and Rishelle.
-Rhonda is the daughter of Gwendolyn Queen Pindell (a retired AACPS high school Algebra teacher) and the late France A. "Buck" Pindell (who was the co-owner of Pindell and Pindell Contractors-his building contracting business).
+Rhonda is the daughter of the late Gwendolyn Queen Pindell (who was a retired AACPS high school Algebra teacher) and the late France A. "Buck" Pindell (who was the co-owner of Pindell and Pindell Contractors-his building contracting business).